johannesstroebele91/React-Library/documentation/advanced/state/useState/useState-multiple-states.md

 # 4) Usage of a previous state

+The problem is that

-Most often, the previous state of a component
+- the previous state of the variable, which state is monitored, is forgotten

-- should be remembered
+- in case a new state is created via set function (e.g. setHabitsLists)

+Solution

-- for using it in the next state
+- declaring the set
+  // 1) The initial state populates the expenses variable with INITIAL_EXPENSES
+  // 2) When the new state is created `setExpenses()`
+  // the old state of the expense is passed via prevExpenses
+  // And the new state for the variable added via expense setExpenses((prevExpenses) => [...prevExpenses, expense]);

 The solution is to modify the `set` function